 Our Atlanta, Onaway, and Rogers City Pharmacies are open Monday through Friday.
 Curbside Pharmacy Pick-up is available!
 Rogers City and Onaway locations also have drive-thru pharmacy services!

 Thunder Bay provides COVID-19 vaccinations to individuals in all of our communities.
 Currently, TBCHS is actively vaccinating the 18+ population.
-Eligibility through the State of Michigan is open to individuals over the age of 16.
-For any person aged 16 and 17, we will add you to our waiting list and provide you with the Pfizer vaccine as this becomes available.
+Eligibility through the State of Michigan is open to individuals age 12 and over.
+For any person aged 12 – 17, we will add you to our waiting list and provide you with the Pfizer vaccine as this becomes available.

 If you are interested in receiving your COVID-19 vaccine, please register with the link below to use our self-scheduler or to be added to our waiting list.
 You will not need to call to schedule your appointment, our staff will contact you as vaccines become available.